Wach-E/k8s-website-controller/README.md

 NOTE: This is not the correct way to create a Kubernetes controller, as it simply performs a watch request in a loop.
 This will never work properly, because some watch events will be lost.

+Extra:
+The pkg/v1 module must reside in the $GOPATH/src/ directory.